You are currently viewing 25 Free Things to Do in San DiegoPin

 25 Free Things to Do in San Diego

 We know San Diego isn’t the typical budget vacation, but it doesn’t necessarily have to break the bank.
 If you know what to look for, it’s a laid-back city that offers plenty of free activities if you’re on a budget.
-When we lived in San Diego we liked to take full advantage of our free options, so that we could save and splurge on food or the spa.
+When we lived in San Diego, we liked to take full advantage of our free options to save and splurge on food or the spa.

 25 Best Free Attractions in San DiegoPin